elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### What is the extends keyword used for in JavaScript classes?
+### What is the “extends” keyword used in JavaScript classes?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The extends keyword is used in class declarations or class expressions to create a class that is a child of another class.
-The extends keyword can be used to subclass custom classes as well as built-in objects like the Date object or functions that are intended to return a class.
+The "extends" keyword may get used to subclass bespoke classes and built-in objects such as the Date object and methods that return a class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />